opchaves/go-chi-web-api/README.md

-# go-chi-web-api
+# Kommonei

+You are the king of your money.
+You rule your money, or your money will rule you.

+Application to help you and family manage your personal finance.

+## Tech Stack

-Template to start a REST API with Go, Chi, Postgres, Pgx, Sqlc and Docker
+- Backend: Go, Chi, Sqlc, Pgx, Docker
+- Database: Postgres
+- Frontend: React, Vite, Shadcn, Tailwind

 ## Requirements